David Lefèvre (serial killer)

-David Lefèvre (born May 17, 1980), known as The Swamp Killer (French: Le Tueur des Marais), is a French serial killer.
+David Lefèvre (born 17 May 1980), known as The Swamp Killer (French: Le Tueur des Marais), is a French serial killer.

-On August 8, 1999, Lefèvre killed a homeless man during an armed robbery.
+On 8 August 1999, Lefèvre killed a homeless man during an armed robbery.
 He spent more than three years in prison before being released in November 2002.
 Since this first crime, Lefèvre has multiplied his stays in prison; between August 2003 and January 2004 for vehicle theft, then from 2004 to 2008 for drug trafficking.

-Released in 2008, Lefèvre settled in Amiens, then made many friends, including two young men whom he briefly killed in January and September 2011.
+Released in 2008, Lefèvre settled in Amiens and then made many friends, including two young men whom he briefly killed in January and September 2011.
 Charged in September, Lefèvre was placed in preventive detention in December 2011.

-Lefèvre was sentenced on November 15, 2013, to life imprisonment with 22 years preventative detention.
+Lefèvre was sentenced on 15 November 2013, to life imprisonment with 22 years preventative detention.

 Biography

 Early life

-David Lefèvre was born on May 17, 1980 in Reims (Marne).
+David Lefèvre was born on 17 May 1980, in Reims (Marne).
 He comes from a family of six children and grew up in a shaky social environment, with unloving parents who subjected him to physical and sexual violence; he will later describe them as “Cas-socials”.

 In 1988, at the age of 8, Lefèvre was placed in a foster family with his brothers and sisters.
 Lefèvre is a reserved and evasive child on certain points, in particular when one mentions his parents and his first years spent with them.

 The 1980s and 1990s were a period of absenteeism for Lefèvre.
 Although he has never seen his parents again, Lefèvre constructs a whole persecuted and unhealthy personality for himself, without noticing any difference with reality.
 Otherwise, Lefèvre decides to build a swing for his brothers and sisters in order to bring comfort to a sibling also marked by disenchantment (one of his sisters will testify to this later).

 The period 1998-1999 is a rise in crime for Lefèvre who, having reached his majority, switches to delinquency, with the help of a minor accomplice.
 It is in this context that Lefèvre and his accomplice buy a revolver in order to commit several robberies and collect stolen money.